BJP central leaders take stock of party’s organisational matter in Lucknow | Politics

 - India

-BJP's national general secretary (organisation) B L Santhosh and Uttar Pradesh in-charge Radha Mohan Singh on Monday met the top state leaders and RSS office-bearers here to review the party's programmes in the politically crucial state.
+The BJP's national general secretary (organisation) B L Santhosh and Uttar Pradesh in-charge Radha Mohan Singh Tuesday met the top state leaders and RSS office-bearers here to review the party's programmes in the state.

 The meeting was held at Chief Minister Yogi Adityanath’s official residence and was attended, among others, by deputy chief ministers Dinesh Sharma and Keshav Prasad Maurya.

-Senior RSS official bearers Dattatreya Hosabole and Krishna Gopal too were present at a meeting held by the central leaders who arrived here on a two-day visit.
+Senior RSS official-bearers Dattatreya Hosabole and Krishna Gopal were also present at the meeting held by the central leaders who arrived here on a two-day visit.
 The meeting was primarily to take stock of organisational matters, besides the party’s programmes and training of workers, a senior leader said.

 No discussions were held on the election of zila panchayat chairpersons or the 2022 assembly elections, he added.

 Santhosh and Singh later also addressed the party's office-bearers, the party said.
-In a Hindi tweet after the meeting, the UP BJP said, the two central leaders also addressed the party's office-bearers at the party headquarters.
+In a tweet in Hindi after the meeting, the UP BJP said, the two central leaders also addressed the party's office-bearers at the party headquarters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)